percona/pmm-doc/docs/details/index.md

-# Details: In this section
+# Details: Overview

+- [Architecture](architecture.md): high-level architecture and main components.

 - [Dashboards reference](dashboards/index.md): A complete list of dashboards by category, with screenshots